-Seminarians should use the worksheet: Worksheet for Student Discussions of Evaluations to record thoughts from this evaluation review meeting.
+Seminarians should use the worksheet: Worksheet for Seminarian Discussions of Evaluations to record thoughts from this evaluation review meeting.

 Step 3.
 Interns are responsible, then, for submitting the entire packet of evaluation forms to the colloquy leaders during their last colloquy meeting in the spring semester (Fall/Spring PMM) or the mandatory face-to-face session (Summer PMM).
 This packet should include these forms in the following order:

 (1) The Seminarian Self-Evaluation Form

 (3) The Lay Learning Partner's Evaluation Form

 (4) The Worksheet for Intern Discussions of Evaluations

 Step 4.
 Interns enrolled in PMM will have an opportunity to share these evaluations with their classmates in the PMM Colloquy at the seminary as well as with the instructors of that Colloquy.
 Use notes from the Worksheet for Student Discussions of Evaluations as a discussion aid.